Jobs for Jules

 From a secretary to a social work teacher, Jules Goodger has enjoyed a varied career.
 Yet nothing quite measures up to the fulfilment she gets from volunteering on the ward at Saint Francis Hospice.

-People will often ask Jules how she can spend time in, what they believe, to be such a sad environment.
+People often ask Jules how she can spend time in, what they believe, to be such a sad environment.

 "It's a very happy place!" she is quick to point out.
 "I simply love being at the Hospice."